 Is it OK to Power Wash in the Rain?

 It’s Murphy’s law.
-You schedule your time for power washing to find out rain is on the way.
+You schedule your time for power washing or pressure washing in Florida to find out rain is on the way.
 Does that mean you need to reschedule the work?
 Or is it a good idea to power wash in the rain?
 The Elite Power Washing team has some suggestions and comments on when it’s ok to power wash your house and when it’s best to wait.

 Well, there is good news and bad news.
 The good news is, yes, most of the time you should be able to power wash, even in the rain.
 The bad news is, you need to take a few precautions.
 So what are the precautions you need to take in inclement weather?